On this page

 git add -A git commit -m "<commit message>" git push origin <branch name>

-You can see the currently deployed version of your application as well as a historical log of previous deployments in the Deployment History table in the Realm UI.
+You can see the currently deployed version of your application as well as a historical log of previous deployments in the Deployment History table in the App Services UI.

-Automatic GitHub deployment does not prevent you from making changes to your Realm app from the Realm UI.
-You can make changes to your app via the UI, and Realm automatically commits changes back to your linked GitHub repository.
+Automatic GitHub deployment does not prevent you from making changes to your App from the App Services UI.
+You can make changes to your app via the UI, and App Services automatically commits changes back to your linked GitHub repository.

-If your linked GitHub repository contains new commits that are not reflected in your MongoDB Realm UI changes, Realm can't automatically commit those changes to your repo.
+If your linked GitHub repository contains new commits that are not reflected in your App Services UI changes, App Services can't automatically commit those changes to your repo.
 However, you can use the Export button to download the updated configuration files to your local machine, and then you push them manually to your GitHub repository.

 When changes are committed to your linked GitHub repository, you'll see a Commit: <commit-hash> link in your app's Deployment History.